Walter0697/FoodOrderingSite/README.md

 ### 🧳 Planned Feature

--   [] Fetching information from Snack Ordering Company
+-   ✅ Fetching information from Snack Ordering Company
--   [] Calculating total
+-   ✅ Calculating total
+-   [] lock form for +/- 1 month
+-   [] lock form whenever admin is purchasing
+-   [] lock form when the form is ordered
+-   [] status for ordered form, possibly editted item, and expected delivery date
 -   [] Status for Monthly Ordering

 ### 🐜 Limitation